Andrew-Willms/capstone.github.io/README.md

 ## Constraints
 - IP54 water and dust resistance.
-- Must be able to operate in temperatures from -20 °C to 40 °C.
+- Must be able to operate in temperatures from -20°C to 40°C.
 - Must be able to withstand repeated 80 km/h slapshots.
 - Must be electrical safety approved.
-- Must be able to be powered of a single 10 A, 120 V circuit.
+- Must be able to be powered of a single 10A, 120V circuit.

 ## Objectives
 - Complete the project using a total budget of $3000 or less.